 You can watch the Sunshine Coast Open House Virtual Talk here.

 These inspiring clips have been produced by the Sunshine Coast Council Design and Placemaking Branch to demonstrate and reinforce the 10 design principles featured in the Sunshine Coast Design book.

 Sunshine Coast Design is a hard cover book that has been developed to help educate, inspire, and encourage design that protects and enhances all that the community loves about the Sunshine Coast.
 The book is the first instalment of the Sunshine Coast Design Strategy which includes a suite of tools to help design homes, buildings, parks, public spaces, streets and neighbourhoods.

 The four projects featured in the Sunshine Coast Design Clips highlight the applicability of the principles across different development scales and the variety of design and built outcomes possible.
 They demonstrate what the design principles look like and explain why.

 Sunshine Coast Open House was delighted to help launch these videos, encourage responsive design, and celebrate great design.

-The Sunshine Coast Open House Virtual Talk on 24 October was presented by Sunshine Coast Council Design and Placemaking Services, Environment and Sustainability Policy, and the Cultural Heritage Levy and Branch, in partnership with SCOH.
+The Sunshine Coast Open House Virtual Talk in October was presented by Sunshine Coast Council Design and Placemaking Services, Environment and Sustainability Policy, and the Cultural Heritage Levy and Branch, in partnership with SCOH.

 The four buildings are (click through and watch the videos):